bastian-albaut/chat-app-cli/README.md

 ## Technical informations
 - Server side the clients are store with a Doubly Circular Linked Lists with head of list
 - RW lock for concurent access in read and exclusive access in write
-- A thread is created on the server side when the client connects to manage it
+- Multi-threading to manage multiple clients, handle file transfer...

 ## Run
 Enter the following command on root of the project: